Roll Deep

 Roll Deep (formerly Roll Deep Entourage) are a British grime crew.
 They were founded in 2001 by Wiley shortly before the disbandment of UK garage crew Pay As U Go Cartel.

 The group have had two UK No. 1 singles, "Good Times" and "Green Light", won an Urban Music Award, and between 2001 and 2012 they released five studio albums before entering an indefinite hiatus in 2013.

 Current member Wiley and former members Dizzee Rascal and Tinchy Stryder have gone on to be successful solo artists in the UK, with songs that have topped charts.

+Flowdan won a Grammy Award for Best Dance/Electronic Recording in 2024 for the song 'Rumble' (with Fred Again and Skrillex).